AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/alt-text.rst

 5. **Don't** use the words “image of”, “picture of”, etc in the alt text.

 6. It is not a hard and fast rule, but the Web Accessibility Initiative **recommends using punctuations** in the alt text.
 It makes the information easier to understand when read by a screen reader.
 Capitalization is also recommended but not necessary.

+7. **Don't** include LaTeX or Markdown syntax in alt texts.

 What does a good alt text look like?
 ------------------------------------